harlig/square-one/README.md

 ## MVP

 ### TODO
-- [x] Control directions feel clunky
-- [x] Credits page
-- [x] Esc functionality for when in game also should be clickable
-- [ ] Intro for turn limit, waypoint, ice tiles, and obstacles
-- [ ] Movement tied to realtime seconds, not frames

 ### Stretch

 - [ ] Add `z` within level to restart level
 - [ ] Control remapping?
+- [ ] Movement tied to realtime seconds, not frames
+  - Won't do, need to remove physics in a later version

 ### Done
 - [x] Basic level or two that introduce concepts with little popups as you hit waypoints